ALEXMORF/the-dark-dungeon/README.md

 things on my mind: bilinear filtering???

-what I have found in this experience: The cost of context switching is the worst enemy of productivity.
+#what I have found in this experience: The cost of context switching is the worst enemy of productivity
-It might be inappropriate to put this in a github README, but I couldn't figure out where to put but, and since pretty much no one is going to see this besides me, I will explain it here as a reminder to myself.
-{

-}

  screenshot 1 (8/25/2016)